philipdev/stateflow/intro.md

 A stateflow is a collection of steps which has to be executed in a controlled order.
 A step is defined as a state, a state has an action which is executed asynchronously.
-The next state to go is defined as an "on" mapping either by mapping a state action completion event triggered by an execution callback or by an event emitted from one of the registered object.
+The next state to go is defined as an "on" mapping either by mapping a state action completion event triggered by an execution callback or by an event emitted from one of the registered objects.

 A step/state is also a resting point, waiting for the next event/decision before going to the next state.